Speakers and VIP-guests 2017:

 The annual conference and exhibition on Power Generation is dedicated to the issues of enhancing the enterprise energy efficiency and sustainability under current economic conditions.
 Power Generation Russia 2017 is the platform for discussing the heat power and electricity industry development strategies, experience sharing among the industrial energy consumers, and driving mutually beneficial contracts.
-The forum involves over 350 decision-makers from the enterprises of such industries as: petrochemicals and refining, metal industry, forestry and pulp & paper, chemical industry and fertilizer manufacturing, cement industry, heavy engineering and greenhouse industry.
+The conference involves over 350 decision-makers from the enterprises of such industries as: petrochemicals and refining, metal industry, forestry and pulp & paper, chemical industry and fertilizer manufacturing, cement industry, heavy engineering and greenhouse industry.

 - 60% of Russian GDP is shaped by the infrastructural facilities connected to Rosseti.

 - As estimated by the International Bank, Russia ranks 18 in Top 189 states for power supply reliability index.

 - Russia ranks 5 globally for power generation, after China, USA, India, and Japan (2016)

 - Russian enterprise energy consumption is 1.2 – 2-fold higher than the global average level.